BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 The next step is to transmit the pathogen across today's interaction network, which is done as a push from all infected people (by disease status).
 For every infection status we pre-calculate the transmission rate for someone who has been infected for that length of time.
 At each time-step we go through all the interactions the infected person had for that day and calculate whether transmission has occurred.
-Instead of randomly drawing whether transmission has occurred for each interaction, we allocate each individual a quantity of {\it hazard} (from an exponential distribution) at the start of the simulation.
+Instead of randomly drawing whether transmission has occurred for each interaction, we allocate each individual a quantity of *hazard* (from an exponential distribution) at the start of the simulation.
-Each interaction with an infected person reduces the persons {\it hazard} and when a person's {\it hazard} drops below 0 they become infected.
+Each interaction with an infected person reduces the persons *hazard* and when a person's *hazard* drops below 0 they become infected.
-This is mathematically equivalent to randomly drawing individual interactions, which can be seen by calculating the probability of  being infected by the $N^{\rm th}$ interaction  $P({\rm infected} \  N^{\rm th})$, after exposured to interactions with hazard-rates &#955;_1,..,&#955;_N
+This is mathematically equivalent to randomly drawing individual interactions, which can be seen by calculating the probability of  being infected by the *N^{\rm th}* interaction  *P*( infected \  *N*^th), after exposured to interactions with hazard-rates &#955;_1,..,&#955;_N

 P({\rm infected} \  N^{\rm th})
 &= P_N \prod_{i=1}^{N-1} ( 1 - P_i) \\
 &= \exp\left( -\sum_{i=1}^{N-1} \lambda_i \right) - \exp\left( -\sum_{i=1}^{N} \ \lambda_i\right) \\
 &= P \left(  \sum_{i=1}^{N-1} \lambda_i  < T <  \sum_{i=1}^{N} \lambda_i \right)

-where $T$ is distributed exponentially with mean 1.
+where *T* is distributed exponentially with mean 1.
-The fact that different age groups have different susceptibilities ($S_{a_s}$) is then modelled by allocating different amounts of initial {\it hazard} to each group.
+The fact that different age groups have different susceptibilities (*S_{a_s}*) is then modelled by allocating different amounts of initial *hazard* to each group.
 This improves computational efficiency so it is not necessary to draw a random variable for each potential transmission event.

 ### Digital Tracing and Release
 When an individual self-reports symptoms or tests positive, they become an index case and are assigned an index token (which form a linked list).
-Digital tracing is performed by looping through all contacts in the interaction diary and if the app recorded the interaction (i.e.\ both individuals have the app and the interactions was not randomly missed), a quarantine message is sent along with the index token.
+Digital tracing is performed by looping through all contacts in the interaction diary and if the app recorded the interaction (i.e. both individuals have the app and the interactions was not randomly missed), a quarantine message is sent along with the index token.
 Individuals store every index token they have been traced by for 14 days.
 Upon a negative test of the index case (or other release mechanism), a message is sent to every phone with that index token to remove it.
 Upon removal of all index tokens, an individual is automatically released from quarantine.